MicroCODE-App-Template/.github/docs/AINs/AIN [2025-12-01] MIGRATION_LADDERS_TO_APP_TEMPLATE.md

 ---

-## V: REVIEW - Review and validate the implementation plan
+## 4. REVIEW - Review and validate the implementation plan

 ### Risk Assessment